mfem/web/src/pri-dual-vec.md

 *primal vector* will produce a *dual vector*.
 In general, such *dual vectors* will have more complicated definitions than \eqref{dualvec} but they will still be linear functionals of *primal vectors*.

+## Technical Details

+### Constructing Dual Vectors

+It was mentioned above, in the section on
+[Dual Vectors](pri-dual-vec.md#dual-vectors), that you can create a dual vector by multiplying a primal vector by a bilinear form.
+But of course if you have a primal vector you can also use a `GridFunctionCoefficient` to create a dual vector using a `LinearForm` and an appropriate `LinearFormIntegrator`.
+These two choices should produce nearly identical results if the `BilinearFormIntegrator` and the `LinearFormIntegrator` use the same integration rule order.
+The only differences should involve differing round-off errors produced by summing double precision numbers in different orders.

+A bilinear form must create a sparse matrix which can require a great deal of memory.
+Integrating a `GridFunctionCoefficient` in a `LinearForm` object will require very little memory.
+On the other hand, computing the integrals inside a `LinearForm` object can be computationally expensive even in comparison to assembling the bilinear form.

+Which is the better option?
+As always, there are trade-offs.
+The answer depends on many variables; the complexities of the `BilinearFormIntegrator` and the `LinearFormIntegrator`, the complexity of other coefficients that may be present, the order of the basis functions, can the bilinear form be reused or is this a one-time calculation, whether the code runs on a CPU or GPU, etc..
+On some architectures the motion of data through memory during a matrix-vector multiplication may be expensive enough that using a `LinearForm` and recomputing the integrals is more efficient.

+Often the construction of dual vectors is a small portion of the overall compute time so this choice may not be critical.
+The best choice is to test your application and determine which method is more appropriate for your algorithm on your hardware.

 <script type="text/x-mathjax-config">MathJax.Hub.Config({TeX: {equationNumbers: {autoNumber: "all"}}, tex2jax: {inlineMath: [['$','$']]}});</script>
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.2/MathJax.js?config=TeX-AMS_HTML"></script>